Useful information on the adoption process

 The transportation cost varies slightly depending on the company used and the current border and associated fees, but is always kept to the minimum.
 As we are only a small rescue we have to share transport with a number of other rescues.
 At times spaces available are limited and the transport companies do not operate to a weekly fixed schedule.
 This means that there could be a significant period of time between agreeing to adopt one of our doggies, and them getting to their forever home.
 Please understand, this delay is out of our control but we always endeavour to expedite your new furry friends travel.

 If your new doggy is very large, then it could be that he or she effectively takes up 2 spaces (as the transport is based on total weight).
 If this is the case we will obviously inform you of this at the earliest possible time.
+This is very rare and we as a rescue have never experienced it, however it can happen.

 If you are considering a puppy, please note, regulations prohibit the travel of pups under 5 months old.
 We will never risk sending an underage puppy, as the risk to the puppy as well as our reputation and therefore our ability to continue rescuing doggies in need would be jeopardized.
 So please do not ask us to transport puppies under this age.